{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 .hero-subtitle{ width: 80%; } .hero-energy-lines { width: 70%; right: -10; bottom: -15; } @media (max-width: 575.98px) { .hero-energy-lines { background-size: 200% auto; width: 100%; } }

-by Sarah Riopelle, CFA, Managing Director & Senior Portfolio Manager, Investment Solutions Sep 5, 2023
+by Sarah Riopelle, CFA, Managing Director, Senior Portfolio Manager & Head of Portfolio Solutions and Platform Talent Sep 5, 2023

 In a world where attention-grabbing headlines are the norm, it is easy to find excuses not to invest.
 This year has been no different, offering an endless array of news to test investors’ emotions and patience.
 Investors have had to assess how much weight to give to developments including a U.S. sovereign-debt downgrade and impending recession while keeping in mind positives such as cooling inflation and a resilient consumer.